idpartner-app/trust-platform-example/self-hosted/docs/running-trust-platform.md

 The steps above should complete without errors.

 ## Next steps
 You are done configuring the Trust Platform.
-[Register a Relying Party](https://docs.idpartner.com/documentation/relying-party-user-guide) and give it a try using the Stytch user created above.
+[Register a Relying Party](https://docs.idpartner.com/documentation/relying-party-user-guide) and give it a try.